Am I Feeding My Dog Enough?

 A Dog’s Hunger

 Hunger is indeed a large part of the puzzle, those big brown eyes can either be coming from a place of need or a place or desire.

-Understanding what the major nutrients are needed for a healthy weight and meal volume goes so far but even the best fed dog can still appear hungry in our concerned loving owner eyes.
+Understanding which and how much of each macronutrient a dog needs, alongside the actual volume of a meal both only go so far.
+Even the best fed dog can still appear hungry in our concerned loving owner eyes.

 It could be that a lack of a few or many micro-nutrients (vitamins and minerals) are creating a hunger for your dog.
 The body is a clever thing and is designed to notice excess or lack and try to re-balance consistently.

 Another possible reason for a dog appearing hunger is an unbalanced microbiome, or gut bacteria.
 On a simply level sugars, refined cereals, grains and even legumes (although to a lesser degree) each have a track records of contributing to the imbalance or the over-population of ‘bad’ bacteria, this type of bacteria does literally have a ‘mind of its own’, as is capable of creating cravings!
 Your dog’s desire for your piece of morning toast may well not be coming from his mind at all.

 Ultimately until a dog’s body is being provided with the fresh, real food ingredients it needs to balance all the influences on metabolism we will always be setting ourselves up for a fall in terms of knowing what is really going on for our dog individually, and if the food we are presenting to them is not only enough, but contains enough of the natural nutrients they need, and importantly keeps that crucial microbiome in check.

 Why not use ProDog’s handy raw dog food calculator to determine how much of our complete raw meals your dog needs when raw feeding.

 We hope our blog has given you enough understanding to view each of your dog’s mealtimes as a chance to nourish them, further than simply providing enough in volume.